0xd4y/AWSealion/README.md

 When configuring a user agent for an engagement, the engagement's user agent is applied to all profile in a set engagement unless a profile has an assigned specific user agent.

 ## Errors
-If the installation script does not work, this is likely due to the script not finding where you're installed `session.py` file is.
+If the installation script does not work, this is likely due to the script not finding where your installed `session.py` file is.
 Therefore, you must find where this file is located, and input the following code right before the `return base` line:
 ```python
 try:
     with open(os.getenv("HOME") + "/.awsealion/user_agent.txt","r") as user_agent_file: